Iran's Ayatollah Khamenei Swears Revenge on Donald Trump

+Twitter stands accused of double standards after the social media network belatedly suspended Iran’s Supreme Leader Ayatollah Ali Khamenei’s account after he posted an image of a drone targeting a Trump-lookalike but rushing to permanently ban former U.S. President Donald Trump over the violence in Washington, DC, on January 6.

-Iran’s supreme leader, Ayatollah Ali Khamenei, on Thursday tweeted an image of a golfer resembling Donald Trump with text swearing “revenge” superimposed on the former president.
+Khamenei on Thursday tweeted an image of a golfer resembling Donald Trump with text swearing “revenge” superimposed on the former president.

 A tweet from Khamenei’s account included the image of a blond-haired golfing figure resembling Trump in a red shirt, with the looming shadow of a stealth drone overhead.